Iswitcher/eve_industry_tycoon/README.md

 # What it is about

-If you ever tried to play EvE online as a trader or a manufacturer - you might have even heard about people making spreadsheets or using side project to track expenses, calculate profits, etc.
+If you ever tried to play EvE online as a trader or a manufacturer - you might have even heard about people making spreadsheets or using side projects to track expenses, calculate profits, etc.
 I tried to use some of these services, set up my own data sheets, but alas - did not get the experience I wanted.

 This is a simple pet project, where my goal it to: